AP World History: Modern: Course

-Students used to study all prehistory and history, especially from 8000 BC to the present day.
-However, it was announced in July 2018 that the test would be changed to an AP World History: Modern exam that only contains content since 1200 CE, starting in the 2019–2020 school year, with plans for a new course that's about the time before called AP World History: Ancient.
-Students in the United States usually take the course in their sophomore year of high school, although they are not generally required to do so.
+Students formerly studied all of prehistory and history, reviewing material from 8000 B.C.E. to the present day.
+In June 2015, the exam was changed to AP World History: Modern.
+The new exam only includes material from 1200 C.E. onwards.
+Students first took the new course in the 2019–20 school year.
+The College Board announced the development of AP World History: Ancient, which focuses exclusively on earlier periods, including prehistory.
+Students in the United States usually take the course in their sophomore year of high school, although they are not generally required to do so, as some take it in senior and freshman year.

-The course is currently organized around four eras/periods and nine units:
+The course is organized around four eras and nine units: